ChlodAidanAlejandro/AutoTweet/README.md

 If you have trailing lines, the program will err.

+If you would like the bot to run in a different timezone, you may also set the TIMEZONE environment variable.
+There is no support for timezones in the configuration file.

 ### Execution

 AutoTweet works by taking fed arguments and turning it into